AyoCodess/Facebook-Clone-Functional-NextJs-Firebase-Tailwind-Typescript/README.md

 https://leaveyourmark.vercel.app/

+### Latest Update: 15/09/2022

+1. Users can now comment on their own and other users posts.
+They can also edit and delete these comments.
+The database scheme as been updated to accommodate this new feature.

+#### Next feature implementation

+1. Post and comment 'like' functionally.

 ### Teach stack

 Next.js (Javascript Framework), Context API (State Management), NextAuth (User Authentication), Firebase Firestore (Database), FileReader API (Image upload) & Tailwind CSS (Styling)